Witko/nvidia-xrun/README.md

 	lspci | grep -i nvidia | awk '{print $1}'

+Note that this prints your bus id in hexadecimal, but the Xorg configuration script requires that you provide it in decimal, so you'll need to covert it.
+You can do this with bash:

+    # In this example, my bus id is "3c"
+    bash -c "echo $(( 16#3c ))"

 Also this way you can adjust some nvidia settings if you encounter issues:

     Section "Screen"